vyos/vyos-documentation/docs/configuration/interfaces/l2tpv3.rst

   Set the IP address of the local interface to be used for the tunnel.

   This address must be the address of a local interface.
-May be specified as an IPv4 address or an IPv6 address.
+It may be specified as an IPv4 address or an IPv6 address.

 .. cfgcmd:: set interfaces l2tpv3 <interface> remote <address>

   Set the IP address of the remote peer.
-May be specified as an IPv4 address or an IPv6 address.
+It may be specified as an IPv4 address or an IPv6 address.

 .. cfgcmd:: set interfaces l2tpv3 <interface> session-id <id>